connorworley/dotfiles/README.md

 # .files
-My configs + some utilities.
+~My configs + some utilities.~ I don't use these dotfiles anymore.
+I might upload my current configuration if I have time to clear out work-stuffs.
 ## Utilities
 ### brew-autoremove
 A manual autoremove for brew.